warrickball/tomso/README.md

 # `tomso`: Tools for Models of Stars and their Oscillations

-TOMSO is a set of Python modules for loading and saving input and output files for and from stellar evolution and oscillation codes.
+`tomso` is a set of Python modules for loading and saving input and output files for and from stellar evolution and oscillation codes.
-The functions are bundled together in modules that correspond to a specific stellar evolution code, stellar oscillation code or file format.
-TOMSO currently supports the [FGONG](http://www.astro.up.pt/corot/ntools/docs/CoRoT_ESTA_Files.pdf) format and various input/output files for [ADIPLS](http://users-phys.au.dk/jcd/adipack.n/),
+The functions are bundled together in modules that correspond to a specific stellar evolution code, stellar oscillation code or file format.  `tomso` currently supports the [FGONG](http://www.astro.up.pt/corot/ntools/docs/CoRoT_ESTA_Files.pdf) format and various input/output files for [ADIPLS](http://users-phys.au.dk/jcd/adipack.n/),